KulikDM/pythresh/docs/example.rst

 thresholding method may as well due to its unsupervised nature.
 Thus, it is recommended to combine various thresholders outputs, e.g., by averaging, to improve its robustness.
-Luckily this has already been written for convenience as the function "pythresh.thresholds.all"
+Luckily this has already been written for convenience as the function `pythresh.thresholds.comb.COMB`

 ----